victoriamorris/CatBridge/README.md

 Any duplicate control numbers will be written to an additional output file named with the prefix "dp-".

 Note: option --tidy cannot be used at the same time as option --rid

+### fix_fmt

+All records exported from Aleph contain a FMT field.
+This is exported from Aleph as a control field, with no indicator values or subfield codes.
+However, to be compliant with ISO 2709, control field tags must commence with 00.

+*fix_fmt* is a utility which makes records exported from Aleph ISO 2709-compliant by turning the FMT control field into a data field with two blank indicators and subfield 'a'.
+Any FMT *data* fields present in the input record will be copied to the output file without modification.

+    Usage: marc_count -i <input_file> [<input_file> ...] [options]

+    Options:
+        --debug	Debug mode
+        --help	Show help message and exit

+#### Files

+<input_file> is the name of the input file, which must be a file of MARC 21 records *as exported from Aleph*.

+Multiple input files may be listed.
+E.g.

+    fix_fmt -i file1.lex file2.lex file3.lex

+Wildcard characters may be used.
+E.g.

+    fix_fmt -i file*.lex

+The utility writes output for each input file to a file with the same name, but	prefixed with "fix-".

 ### keep_fld